 40-yard construction roll-off

-The 40-yard roll-off stretches 22 feet long, 8 feet wide, and 8 feet tall with about 5 tons of debris included for the haul.
+The 40-yard roll-off stretches 22 feet long by 8 feet wide and rises 8 feet tall, with about 5 tons of debris included.

 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These loads are sorted at the Lake Forest transfer station to maximize recovery — contractors on active jobs often set up commercial recurring hauling agreements here.
-For site-specific questions, please check the EPA construction debris recycling guidance for standard material-stream practices.
+Our construction roll-off container accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+Material is sorted at the Lake Forest transfer station—maximizing recovery before the remainder hits the landfill.
+Contractors often manage these flows through commercial recurring hauling agreements, while referencing EPA construction debris recycling guidance for proper stream management on site.

 • Framing lumber and offcuts